DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 varicity         | ℹ ｢wds｣: webpack output is served from / varicity         | ℹ ｢wds｣: Content not from webpack is served from /usr/src/app/public
 ```
-- After some seconds (depending on your machine) of compilation, a message indicates that the code compiled successfully.
+- After some seconds (depending on your machine) of compilation, some logs concerning the build appear and a message indicates that the code compiled successfully.
 ```
 varicity         | webpack 5.9.0 compiled successfully in 16679 ms
 varicity         | ℹ ｢wdm｣: Compiled successfully.
 ```
+If the container stops before this message is displayed, it might be due to limitations in the resources that Docker is allowed to allocate.
+See the `REQUIREMENTS.md` file for more details.

 - You can now open your web browser and go to `http://localhost:9090`.
 - On the right panel, click on `Project selection`.
 The list of the available projects appear.
   ![project_selection_panel](images/project_selection_panel.png)
 - By clicking on the desired project's name, the visualization appears on the left, here JFreeChart.
+  Please note that the visualization may not be centered when appearing.
   ![jfreechart_visualization](images/jfreechart_visualization.png)

+*Note:* The rendering time of the visualization increases with the number of buildings to display.
+To limit the loading time when switching between projects, we advise to reduce the value of the usage level to limit the number of buildings to render.

 ## Running symfinder